Documentation

 The Business Process Manager role will be needed to be able to link an Auto Task Process to a Custom Button.

-• Select the Auto Task Process which you wish to be invoked and executed when the custom button is selected
+• Select the Auto Task Process that you wish to be invoked and executed when the custom button is selected.

 Response

-• Open popup with Autotask progress - tick this option if you want a pop up to display when the custom buttons is selected, and to show the user the progress of the executed Auto Task process
+• Open pop-up with Autotask progress - tick this option if you want a pop-up to display when the custom buttons is selected, and to show the user the progress of the executed Auto Task.

 Manage Custom Buttons

-• Click on the edit option next to a custom button in order to edit it’s attributes
+• Click on the edit option next to a custom button to edit its attributes.

-• Click on the Trash Can icon next to a custom button in order to delete it
+• Click on the Trash Can icon next to a custom button to delete it.

 Using Custom Buttons